Continuous Quality Improvement

 This training takes the learner step-by-step through the CQI process.

-Evidence-Based Practices - These are approaches to prevention or treatment that are validated by some form of documented scientific evidence.
-This could be findings established through scientific research, such as controlled clinical studies, but other methods of establishing evidence are valid as well.
-There are different types of evidence based practices; these include “supported” or “well supported,” based on the strength of the research design.
+Evidence-Based Practices are approaches to prevention or treatment that are validated by some form of documented scientific evidence.
+Evidence-based practices can include findings established through scientific research, such as controlled clinical studies, but other methods of determining evidence are valid as well.
+There are different types of evidence-based practices; these include “supported” or “well supported,” based on the strength of the research design.

 Evidence-Informed Practices - Evidence-informed practices use the best available research and practice knowledge to guide program design and implementation within context.
 This informed practice allows for innovation and incorporates the lessons learned from the existing research literature.